janberges/qe2screen/README.md

 ### Changes in PHonon

-We introduced the following inputs in `ph.x`:
+We have introduced the following inputs in `ph.x`:

 - `cdfpt_min`: Lower bound of cDFPT active energy window in eV
 - `cdfpt_max`: Upper bound of cDFPT active energy window in eV